Spinocerebellar Ataxia Type 29

 Shanghai, CN

-Katsuhiko Mikoshiba practices in Shanghai, China.
+Katsuhiko Mikoshiba practices practicing medicine in Shanghai, China.
 Mikoshiba is rated as a Distinguished expert by MediFind in the treatment of Spinocerebellar Ataxia Type 29.
-Their top areas of expertise are Spinocerebellar Ataxia Type 29, Spinocerebellar Ataxia Type 15, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Primary Lateral Sclerosis.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Spinocerebellar Ataxia Type 29, Spinocerebellar Ataxia Type 15, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Primary Lateral Sclerosis.

 What are the latest Spinocerebellar Ataxia Type 29 Clinical Trials?